 Look for a lightweight padel racket with a soft surface and low balance.
 These reduce vibration and are easier on your arm.
 Choose a model designed for comfort and control, not just power.

 Stop playing for a few days.
 Use ice packs, compression sleeves, and take anti-inflammatory medicine if needed.
-Try light forearm exercises to build strength gradually.
+Try light forearm exercises to gradually build strength.
 When you return, switch to a softer racket and adjust your technique.

 Yes.
 Many beginners start with the wrong gear, and that’s where problems begin.
 Some padel rackets cause elbow pain when paired with poor form, leading to strain early on.
 Choosing an arm-friendly racket and learning proper technique from day one can make all the difference.